kristiandupont/kanel/README.md

 `typeHooks`

-Like the `modelHooks` property, this property can specify a number of hooks to attach to generation of type (enum) files.
+Like the `modelHooks` property, this property can specify a number of hooks to attach to generation of type (enum or composite) files.
 They have the same signature, only the `src` parameter is a [type](https://github.com/kristiandupont/extract-pg-schema#type) object.

 `typeNominator`

-A function (`(modelName: string) => string`) that converts a custom postgres type (enum) name into a type name.
+A function (`(modelName: string) => string`) that converts a custom postgres type (enum or composite) name into a type name.

 `fileNominator`